Giving Birth During the COVID-19 Pandemic

 How long can a woman expect to be in the hospital after giving birth?

 SW: Typically, we discharge 48 hours after vaginal birth, and 72 hours after a cesarean section.
-We do offer early discharge for women at 24 hours, which women have been taking.
-We do recommend that women use telemedicine visits postpartum, so we can monitor them.
+More women are choosing to go home at 24 hours after vaginal delivery and 48 hours after C-section.
+We do make telemedicine visits postpartum available, so we can monitor you after delivery.

 What if a pregnant woman has tested positive for COVID-19, what can she expect at the hospital?